Report on Government Services 2024

 Government expenditure in the sector

-Total Australian, state and territory government recurrent expenditure for social housing and specialist homelessness services was around $6.3 billion in 2022-23 (tables 18A.1 and 19A.1), an increase of 1.8% from 2021-22.
-For the 2021-22 financial year (the most recent financial year for which data is available across all sections), this represented around 1.7% of total government expenditure covered in this report.
-The Australian Government share of this expenditure was $3.8 billion in 2022-23 (table GA.1).
-Social housing services accounted for $4.9 billion (table 18A.1) and specialist homelessness services for $1.4 billion (table 19A.1).
+State and territory government net recurrent expenditure for social housing and specialist homelessness services was around $6.3 billion in 2022‑23 (tables 18A.1 and 19A.1), an increase of 1.8% from 2021‑22.
+For the 2021‑22 financial year (the most recent financial year for which data is available across all sections), this represented around 1.7% of total government expenditure covered in this report.
+In 2022-23, social housing services accounted for $4.9 billion (table 18A.1) and specialist homelessness services for $1.4 billion (table 19A.1).
+Australian government funding of $3.8 billion was provided to state and territory governments through the National Housing and Homelessness Agreement and related agreements in 2022-23 (table GA.1).

 Australian Government expenditure on Commonwealth Rent Assistance (CRA)1 – the largest government private rental assistance program – was $4.7 billion in 2022‑23, down from a five year high of $5.7 billion in 2020-21 (table GA.5).